 |ADMN 970||Economics of Competition||3|

 Provided that the grades earned satisfy the requirements of J.D.
 Rule I.C. and the student is in good academic standing in both programs;

 The law school may accept class credits other than those noted in 2 (a – c), provided that the law school Assistant Dean of Students concludes that a different course will be appropriate to achieve the student’s educational objectives.
 To be effective, the decision must be in writing signed by the Assistant Dean and maintained by the Registrar in the student’s academic file.

 - Registration and Transcript Required

-Upon receipt of an official transcript showing successful completion of a Master’s degree program, the law school will transfer course credits from that program that apply toward the JD degree as of the first day of classes in the JD student’s first full-time law school semester after completing the requirements of the Master’s degree.
+Upon receipt of an official transcript showing successful completion of a Master’s degree class, the law school will transfer course credits from that program that apply toward the JD degree.

 - For purposes of calculating JD class rank, the JD student will be considered as part of the JD class as defined by Rule I(C).

 - The dual degree student’s class rank in the JD program will be calculated:

 - For JD/MBA Students: each semester following the standard ranking process.

 - For all other dual-degree programs: after the first day of classes in the student’s first full-time law school semester after the student completes the master’s degree program requirements and re-enters the JD program.